 To retain this account, you need to ensure that the customer is achieving their ambitions with your product by granting them the appropriate amount of attention.
 A good customer success strategy will factor in the status of a customer and keep up-to-date with their growth plans.
 If the customer intends to scale, it’s worth investing in a high-touch relationship with a CSM.

 When you’re deciding whether to adopt a high or low-touch engagement model, you will need to consider the infrastructure of your customer success team.
 Do your CSMs work on commission?
 Do they have revenue targets to hit?
-Both of these factors are enormously significant in deciding which model is appropriate for your business.
+These factors are enormously significant in deciding which model is appropriate for your business.

 Deciding if you should apply a high-touch model to a low-paying customer is a matter of personal preference.
 It might not be a financially sound business model to use your CSMs on customers with a smaller ROI.